John William Parnell

-John was only son of Edwin Parnell, teacher, and his wife Olivia, née Higginbotham.
-He attended All Saints Grammar School and later at Wesley College.
+Parnell was only son of Edwin Parnell, teacher, and his wife Olivia, née Higginbotham.
+He attended All Saints Grammar School and later Wesley College.

 Parnell was appointed commandant of the Royal Military College, Duntroon, just prior to the First World War in 1914.
 He remained as the commandant during the course of the war finishing his posting in 1920.

-He was the administrator of Norfolk Island from 1 September 1920 until resigning the position, due to ill health in April 1924.
+He was the administrator of Norfolk Island from 1 September 1920 until resigning the position, due to ill health, in April 1924.
 He died on 8 July 1931, his wife Ida and his youngest daughter Mary surviving him.
 Three children predeceased him.